Social Contagion in COVID-19 Discussions within the Belgian Reddit Community: A Statistical and Modeling Study: Methods

+The daily volume of posts related to each topic was calculated and visualized alongside key Belgian policy events, hospitalization counts and administered vaccination doses~\cite{Alleman2021, Sciensano2024}.
+A linear interrupted time series model was fitted to daily post counts, using the event dates in Table~\ref{tab:temporal} as breakpoints~\cite{Bernal2017}.
+The model assumed a linear segment between consecutive breakpoints.
+At each event~\( j \), both the intercept (level change~\( \Delta\beta_{0,j} \)) and the slope (trend change~\( \Delta\beta_{1,j} \)) may change, so yielding a piecewise linear fit with ordinary least squares confidence intervals.
+This allowed us to identify changes in posting volume associated with specific events. \ref{app:equations} provides an exact formulation of this model.

-A day \( d \) is then marked as significantly negative if the median of \( S^\topicvar_d \) is below the 0.275 quantile of \( S^\topicvar \) and at least 50 comments were submitted on that day.
-These parameters are chosen such that one to five negative days can be identified for each topic.
+To identify days with unusually negative sentiment, each post's sentiment was weighted by its score, and aggregated per day and per topic.
+A day was marked as a significantly negative day for topic \( x \) if the median weighted sentiment on that day fell below the 0.275 quantile of the overall weighted sentiment distribution for that topic and at least 50 comments were submitted that day.
+These thresholds were chosen to identify one to five significantly negative days per topic.
+Formal definitions of the weighted sentiment aggregates are given in \ref{app:equations}.